Looking for a COVID-friendly subsitution for your youth all-nighter? Try pulling off an online lock-in!

 - Bedtime Stories—our middle school pastor closed the night by sharing a few funny stories during the very last hour.

 The opportunities for online lock-in activities are endless.
 You can do anything you want at the top of the hour.
 We didn’t try to lead a Bible study and we didn’t make everybody watch a sermon—we just got together to have fun.
-After each of the sessions were complete, we announced what the next session would be so students would come prepared.
+After we complete each of the sessions, we announced what the next session would be so students would come prepared.
 For example, we said, “See you at 4 o’clock—come ready with your favorite Bible verse.”
 Then at 4 p.m., we let everyone who brought a Bible read the verse if they wanted to.
 It didn’t matter if three students brought their verse or if 27 were ready, we let everybody have an opportunity and we shut down the Zoom when we were done.
 One of our sessions took over a half-hour and everyone loved it.

 Pro-tip—the mute button is your friend.
 We always unmute it for everyone during the last 30 seconds and it was the craziest, most chaotic, silliest moment of every hour… It was pretty great.
 Add your own ideas in the Comment section below—share your creativity.